 Youth Train in Trades is an industry training program for grade 11 and 12 students.
 It is the first year (level 1) of the classroom /shop training which is 20% of becoming a journeyperson (training on the job is the other 80%).
 Some programs run for a full semester, others are shorter or every other day at a linear school.
 Students take dual credit courses that will give them credit towards both secondary graduation and the first level of apprenticeship or industry training.
 'Train in Trades' programs are offered as partnerships between school districts and training providers, as well as our own Designated Trainer facilities.
 Our partners include BCIT, VCC, KPU, and FTI.
 Upon successful completion they will receive credit for 'level one' of the technical training (in-class) component of an Industry Training Program.
 That means they will have a significant head start on post-secondary education by the time they graduate from high school - as well as gaining practical and in-demand skills.
-Work experience placements may be a part of a program and students also receive registration with the ITA.
 The District generally pays for the tuition costs with students being responsible for all other costs such as materials, personal safety equipment, textbooks, and learning modules.
 Students must follow an application process including a site visit, and have the needed essential skills to be considered for a District Youth Train in Trades program.
 Application does not guarantee acceptance to a program as seats are limited and competitive.
-Applications are due prior to spring break for the following school year.
-For more information on what Youth Train in Trades programs are currently offered and help with applying, please contact your school career contacts and visit the Train and Trades page on the District Website www.deltalearns.ca/careers.
+For more information on what Youth Train in Trades programs are currently offered and help with applying, please contact your school career contacts and visit the Train and Trades page on the District Website https://deltalearns.ca/ careers/train-in-trades/ Applications due before Spring Break.
+See your Career Program Facilitator.

-Youth Work in Trades (formerly known as SSA)
+Youth Work in Trades